 I taught undergraduate courses, including human person, ethics, medieval philosophy, metaphysics, and philosophy at knowledge, at St. Thomas from 2013 to 2016 and ethics at the Wentworth Institute of Technology from 2016-17.

-I am a Thomist and a semiotician–or as I like to say, a Semiotic Thomist–which means that my thought is influenced by Thomas Aquinas (1225-1274) and Charles Sanders Peirce (1839–1914).
+I am a Thomist and a semiotician—or as I like to say, a Semiotic Thomist or perhaps most broadly, a Semiotic Realist—which means that my thought is influenced by Thomas Aquinas (1225–1274) and Charles Sanders Peirce (1839–1914).

-Peirce, on the other hand, is best known as the founder of semiotics (as well as a founder of pragmatism, but that’s a more complex history–suffice to say, he did not like what William James and John Dewey did with his initial idea).
+Peirce, on the other hand, is best known as the founder of semiotics (as well as a founder of pragmaticism).
 Unlike Aquinas, he was not a theologian (and certainly not a saint), but he was just as powerfully-capable a philosopher.

 After spending a few years on the academic job market, I began to see the structure of academia as inhibiting rather than enabling philosophical thinking, both for professors and for students.
-The thoughts of Aquinas and Peirce are equally rejected by mainstream academia, and opportunities outside the mainstream are few and far between (becoming fewer and farther by the day).
-I realized I had a choice: I could continue striving for a job in a broken system, or I could do something different—risky, but possibly better not only for myself but for those I teach.
+I realized I had a choice: I could continue striving for a job in a broken system, or I could do something different—risky, but possibly better not only for myself but for those I teach: that is, I could actually teach philosophical thinking.

 More than a professor of philosophy, I have always aspired to be an actual philosopher.
 The difference, as I see it, is that I do not simply profess adherence to any particular set of doctrines, to the thought of historical figures; nor do I merely profess the opinions and teachings of others to students.